yearn/yearn-devdocs/docs/getting-started/using-yearn.md

 5. When your transaction succeeds, the tokens will show up in your wallet again

 ## If you **don't have the required token** for the vault that you would like to deposit in:

+> Zapping at the moment is only available in the old UI: https://v3.yearn.finance/#/vaults

 This can be a common occurrence, because many of Yearn's vaults generate yield by using [Curve Finance](https://curve.fi/) liquidity provider (LP) tokens, which are acquired through depositing into a Curve pool.